 - a.
 Advocate for the use of MSDI data in state and local business processes, programs, and workflows. - b.
-Attend appropriate meetings and conferences including the Montana Association of Counties, Montana Association of Planners, Montana Association of Registered Land Surveyors (MARLS), Montana League of Cities & Towns, State IT Conference, Montana Association of Geographic Information Professionals, Tribal Transportation Planners Symposiums, the National States Geographic Information Council (NSGIC), Esri Senior Executive Seminar, and other meetings of subject matter experts. - c.
+Attend relevant conferences and meetings including the Montana Association of Counties, Montana Association of Planners, Montana Association of Registered Land Surveyors (MARLS), Montana League of Cities & Towns, State IT Conference, Montana Association of Geographic Information Professionals, Tribal Transportation Planners Symposiums, the National States Geographic Information Council (NSGIC), Esri Senior Executive Seminar, and other meetings of subject matter experts. - c.
 Preserve and improve relationships with MSDI data providers through support and local visits that foster knowledge transfer. - d.
 Promote the use of Mobile GIS technology: - i.
 Improve field data collection efforts by integrating the use of GIS. - ii.
 Create of new mapping applications that are optimized for mobile use. - iii.
 Explore the use of citizen science through mobile technology.

-Explore New Technology & Federal Partnership Programs
+Explore New Technology and New State & Federal Partnerships

 - a.
+Continued coordination and collaboration with local government stakeholders and the Montana Secretary of State's Office on geo-enabling Montana's elections; which includes the integration of the MSDI into election workflows. - b.
+Continued coordination and collaboration with the Governor's Coronavirus Taskforce and the Montana Dept. of Military Affair's Disaster & Emergency Services for the COVID-19 Response.
+Continue to work with stakeholders to help integrate MSDI into Montana's disaster planning, response, and mitigation activities. - c.
 Collaborate with the Montana Dept of Transportation, MARLS, Tribal entities, and the agriculture community, to develop a business plan for the purposes of implementing a Real Time Network (RTN) for the State of Montana. - i.
-Identify strategic areas for placement of reference stations to support a statewide RTN. - b.
+Identify strategic areas for placement of reference stations to support a statewide RTN. - d.
 Coordinate with the MSDI Elevation Working Group to continue to implement the Montana Lidar Plan. - i.
 Work with stakeholders in organizing resources for a unified Montana funding request through the Broad Agency Announcement (BAA) for the USGS' 3D Elevation Program (3DEP).